 The Klotz Student Health Center is open Monday-Friday for both appointments and walk-in visits, and services are provided at little to no cost for enrolled students.
 Physicians are board-certified in family medicine, internal medicine, sports medicine and gynecology, and specialists are available in physical therapy, chiropractic services, massage therapy, optometry, podiatry, dentistry, substance use, and women's and men's health.

 Oasis Wellness Center

-To provide a break from the daily stress of college life, CSUN’s Oasis Wellness Center opened in Fall 2015.
-The Oasis Center offers both indoor and outdoor spaces for rest, relaxation and quiet contemplation, as well as wellness-focused services including massage, small-group yoga sessions, acupuncture, and peer nutrition counseling.
+Providing a break from the daily stress of college life, CSUN’s Oasis Wellness Center offers both indoor and outdoor spaces for rest, relaxation and quiet contemplation, as well as wellness-focused services including massage, small-group yoga sessions, acupuncture, and peer nutrition counseling.

 Student Recreation Center

 An invigorating workout can give you more energy to power through the day than caffeine.
 Fortunately, the Student Recreation Center (SRC) can help make fitness an integral part of campus life.

 The 100,000 square-foot SRC includes a gymnasium and multi-activity courts, weight and fitness spaces, and rooms for aerobics, martial arts, spinning and dance classes.
 The facility also features a rock climbing wall and boxing studio in addition to an indoor track, outdoor pool and field complex.
 The SRC houses the offices for intramural sports, sport clubs, outdoor adventures and Open Recreation, as well as new fitness and aquatics centers.

 We can all use a little help sometimes.
 Staffed by a team of expert professionals, University Counseling Services offers a range of services including individual counseling, urgent care, crisis intervention, groups, workshops and psychiatric consultation.
 For emergencies, always dial 911.